Home Blog Page 73

 The condition of the plumbing should be reflected in the house’s asking price.
 You should lower your offer on the home if the plumbing is older than 25 years and hasn’t been updated.
 Repairing significant plumbing issues is expensive.
 Your pipes may need to be replaced if the problem persists.

-Hiring a Lancaster plumber can inspect the property and ensure access to clean water for drinking, bathing, and sanitation in older homes.
+Hiring a 1 can inspect the property and ensure access to clean water for drinking, bathing, and sanitation in older homes.
 A house inspector should investigate the plumbing, but they are not trained plumbers.
 It’s possible that the professional won’t see all the problems or notice the indicators of faulty pipes.

 1. Copper Pipes